proplot-dev/proplot/docs/why.rst

 See the :ref:`user guide <ug_proj>` for details.

 ..
-  This is the right decision: Cartopy is integrated more closely with the matplotlib API and is more amenable to further development.
+  This is the right decision: Cartopy is integrated more closely with the matplotlib interface and is more amenable to further development.

 .. _why_colormaps_cycles: